bzimage-it/pegaso/README.md

 a c-based calculator and real-time expression evaluation; can be used like a command line calcultor or simple c-expressions evaluations; provides special macros and features to inspec and manipulates floating points;

+## ```pages```

+A lightweight, single-file, flat-file Content Management System (CMS) written in PHP.
+It allows you to create, edit, and manage simple static HTML pages directly from your web browser without needing a database.
+It's designed for scenarios where you need a quick and secure way to manage a single pages ("all in one page") of content.